CVE-2026-35011: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openises tickets

 Technical Summary

-CVE-2026-35011 is a reflected cross-site scripting vulnerability in Open ISES Tickets prior to version 3.44.2.
-The issue exists in the opena.php file where the frm_call GET parameter is incorporated into the page output without proper neutralization or sanitization.
-Authenticated attackers can exploit this by crafting a URL with malicious JavaScript in the frm_call parameter, which executes in the context of the victim's browser upon visiting the URL.
+CVE-2026-35011 is a reflected cross-site scripting vulnerability in Open ISES Tickets before version 3.44.2.
+The issue exists in the opena.php file where the frm_call GET parameter is directly embedded into the web page output without proper input neutralization.
+Authenticated attackers can exploit this by crafting URLs with malicious JavaScript payloads in the frm_call parameter, which execute in the context of the victim's browser upon visiting the URL.
 This vulnerability can lead to script execution but requires user interaction and authentication.
-The CVSS 4.0 score is 5.1 (medium severity).
-No vendor advisory or patch information is currently available.

 Potential Impact